Festbest24/virtual-meeting-app/README.md

-Documentation of VMeet android application
+Documentation of VirtualMeeting android application OverView
-OverView
 Hi Please follow below steps to configure and make changes in application source code.